E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 enable secret cisco
 ```

-The remote connection was then tested again.

-After logging in, the `enable` command could be used:
+After reconnecting remotely, the `enable` command could be used.

 ```text
 R0> enable